nametaggle/nametaggle.github.io/procedures/010-NewUserSignup/index.md

 <ul class="release-bullets">
 <li> Your smart phone (NameTaggle will send you a verification text message).</li>
 <li> A picture of yourself (You can crop a larger picture or take one with your phone camera during setup.)</li>
+<li>The "Join Code" from the organization you intend to connect with.</li>
 </ul>

 <br>